Dispositions and Roles of Generically Dependent Entities: Realizable Entities in BFO

 A review of the literature on functions, dispositions, and roles is way beyond the scope of this paper.
 However, since the main purpose of this paper is to argue that BFO needs to be changed in a way that allows realizable entities to inhere in \gdcs, it is sufficient to focus on the literature of this kind of entity in the context of BFO.
 There is a significant body of work on realizable entities in BFO \cite{ arp_function_2008, rohl_representing_2011, rohl_why_2014, arp_building_2015, doi:10.3233/AO-160164, toyoshima2018formal, barton2018identity, toyoshima2021towards, rabenberg2024grounding}.
 While the views represented in these papers diverge on many issues and details, they all agree on the major point that is relevant for this paper: \gdcs are not possible bearers of functions, dispositions or roles, because these kind of entities inhere in independent continuants\footnote{Typically, the authors only discuss only material objects as possible bearers of dispositions.}.
 Thus, in the remainder of this section, we will not discuss any of these papers in detail, but rather present a general overview, which is primarily based on the axioms and annotations in BFO 2020 \cite{bfo2020}.
 However, for the sake of brevity, we simplify some aspects of BFO that are not pertinent to our discussion.

-\subsection{BFO basics}
+\subsection{BFO Basics}

 BFO distinguishes between three categories of entities that are significant for our purposes: independent continuants, generically dependent continuants, and specifically dependent continuants.
 Roughly speaking, independent continuants are entities that do not existentially depend on some other entity.
-The prototypical examples are material objects, but BFO also includes immaterial entities like sites and boundaries.
+The prototypical examples are material entities (which include objects like people and chairs), but the category of independent continuant also includes immaterial entities, which do not contain physical parts.
+These include sites, for example, a cave, the hold of a ship, or the Piazza San Marco in Venice.
+Another kind of immaterial entity is continuant fiat boundaries, which are distinguished by dimensionality.
+Examples include the boundary between two countries (a 1-dimensional boundary) or the Geographic North Pole (a 0-dimensional boundary).

 In contrast, specifically dependent entities are entities that are ontologically secondary in their existence and depend on another entity.
 E.g., the mass of the Eiffel tower or the function of the Hoover Dam \emph{specifically depend} on the Eiffel tower and the Hoover Dam, respectively.
 If a specifically dependent continuant $x$ specifically depends on an independent continuant $y$, we also say that $x$ \emph{inheres} in $y$ or that $y$ is the \emph{bearer} of $x$.